 Check Your Engine

 Take a look under the hood and see if the engine is in good condition.
 Even if you don’t know much about cars, you can still see if there are any leaks or damaged pipes.
 Check the levels of the oil, transmission, brake fluid and coolant to make sure they are all at the right levels.
 Check the battery to see if the terminals are clean.
 If they are dirty or corroded, then you need to get the battery checked.
 Ideally, you should also check the drive belt for wear and tear along with the running belts.
 If you aren’t sure what to look for, then it’s better to get the car checked by a trained mechanic.
 Having your car serviced before the trip is a good idea in any case.
+If you feel like your car is not safe for travel it’s better to trade your old car for money and upgrade to something new.

 Take Spares with You